-And the Panda Easy model can be specified with body-coloured door mirrors and handles.
+And the Panda Easy trim can be specified with body-coloured door mirrors and handles.
 There’s also the option of a ‘Sky Dome’ panoramic sunroof, dark-tinted privacy glass and a leather steering wheel.

 There are more engine options, too.
 You can still get the Easy as a 1.2-litre petrol, but it’s also available as a TwinAir petrol engine.

 The tiny two-cylinder turbocharged unit offers a better blend of performance, so you can drive it more economically or enjoy sharp-shifting through the gears.

 Again, it’s an all-round stylish and fun little Italian car.